Alluxio/alluxio/docs/en/Running-Alluxio-on-a-Cluster.md

 ##### HDFS API

-When communicating with Alluxio in HA mode using the HDFS API, ensure the client side zookeeper configuration is properly set.
-Use `alluxio://` for the scheme but the host and port may be omitted.
+When communicating with Alluxio in HA mode using the HDFS API, users can either set the Zookeeper configuration in framework-specific configuration files (e.g. core-site.xml for Hadoop MapReduce) or use the Alluxio on Zookeeper URI directly.

+If the client side Zookeeper configuration is properly set, users can use 'alluxio:///path' to connect to the cluster.
 Any host provided in the URL is ignored; `alluxio.zookeeper.address` is used instead for finding the Alluxio leader master.

 ```
 hadoop fs -ls alluxio:///directory
 ```

-##### Alluxio on Zookeeper URI
+Alternatively, users can use the Alluxio on Zookeeper URI to connect to Alluxio cluster directly.

-Set `alluxio.zookeeper.enable` and `alluxio.zookeeper.address` is always favored when client applications want to connect to Alluxio cluster in fault tolerant mode, but we also provide a convenient way to connect to the cluster using Alluxio on Zookeeper URI.

 Use `alluxio://zk@` to tell Alluxio the following addresses are Zookeeper addresses.